wtechgo/vidhop-docker/readme.md

 ## Installation

-Prerequisite: You have Docker installed.
+Prerequisites: You have Docker installed.
 If you haven't, [download Docker](https://docs.docker.com/get-docker/) for your operating system and install it.

 1. Copy the project to your computer.
    `git clone https://github.com/wtechgo/vidhop-docker.git && cd vidhop-docker`
+   If you don't have `Git` installed, you can simply download the [zip file from GitHub](https://github.com/wtechgo/vidhop-docker/archive/refs/heads/master.zip).
+2. Navigate into the project with your terminal.
-2. Build the VidHop Docker image.
+3. Build the VidHop Docker image.
    `docker build -t vidhop-docker .`

-Extra:

-- File permissions issue:
-   - Downloading with VidHop generates files in `$PWD/media` on the host computer (pwd is present working directory).

-     Those files however, are created by user `root` inside the Docker container.

-      Your user on host is not `root` in all likelihood, hence an error about permissions.
-      For that scenario,
-      run:
-      `sudo chown -R $USER:$USER . && rm -rf media `

-- A oneliner command in case you're rebuilding the Docker image a lot:
+4. Extra: A oneliner command in case you're rebuilding the Docker image a lot.
 ```
 # Build with cache.
 docker stop $(docker ps -a -q); docker rm $(docker ps -a -q); docker build -t vidhop-docker . ; docker run --name vidhop-docker -v $PWD/media:/vidhop -v $PWD/vidhop/.bash_history:/root/.bash_history -it vidhop-docker /bin/bash